Retailers: vital and trusted partners in ewaste diversion

 - Retailers may become OES-approved collectors and benefit from receiving promotion and logistical support for their efforts, as well as a collection incentive for the materials they collect OR

-- Retailers may participate as affiliates, collecting some or all OES materials through their relationship with an OES-approved processor.
+- Retailers may participate as affiliates, collecting some or all OES materials through their relationship with an OES-contracted processor.

 About Environmental Handling Fees